kschan0214/sepia/README.md

 ## Compatibility
 --------------------------------------------------

-I try to make `qsm_hub` compatible with as many MATLAB versions as I could.
-In principle, it works fine with MATLAB R2016b or earlier.
+In principle, `qsm_hub` works fine with MATLAB R2016b or earlier.
 However, most of the methods should also be working with MATLAB R2017a or later, except 'LBV' of background field removal method.

 ----------------------------------------------------------------------------------------------------